sammy007/open-ethereum-pool/README.md

 [geth building instructions](https://github.com/ethereum/go-ethereum/wiki/Installation-instructions-for-Windows) and compile pool this way.
 Use some cloud Redis provider or give a try to https://github.com/MSOpenTech/redis/releases.

+### Running Pool

+    ./ether-pool config.json

+You can use Ubuntu upstart, check for sample config in <code>upstart.conf</code>.

 ### Building Frontend

 Frontend is a single-page Ember.js application.
 It polls API of the pool